Epidemics on random intersection graphs: Proof of Lemma 4.1

-\section{Proof of Lemma \ref{unilem}}
+\section{Proof of Lemma \lowercase{ \texorpdfstring{\ref{unilem}}{4.1}}}

-In order to prove Lemma~\ref{unilem} we use an idea from Riordan~\cite{Rior05}.
-He considers the corresponding problem for a class of multitype branching processes having type space $(0,1]$ in which, in crude terms, the number of children having type in any specified interval an individual of type $x$ has tends to infinity as $x \downarrow 0$.
-We cannot use the result in~\cite{Rior05} directly because the number of children an individual of type $x$ has tends to zero as $x \downarrow 0$.
-However, we can apply the idea in~\cite{Rior05} to a branching process that is intimately related to $\tilde{\mathcal{Z}}^f$, which we now describe, and exploit a connection between the functional $\Phi(\tilde{\rho})(x)$ and an equivalent functional for the new branching process to obtain the desired result.
+In order to prove Lemma \ref{unilem} we use an idea from Riordan \cite {Rior05}.
+He considers the corresponding problem for a class of multitype branching processes having type space $(0,1]$ in which, in crude terms, the number of children having type in any specified interval spawned by an individual of type $x$ tends to infinity as $x \downarrow0$.
+We cannot use the result in \cite{Rior05} directly because in our model the number of children of an individual of type $x$ tends to zero as $x \downarrow0$.
+However, we can apply the idea in \cite {Rior05} to a branching process that is intimately related to $\tilde {\mathcal{Z}}^f$, which we now describe, and exploit a connection between the functional $\Phi(\tilde{\rho})(x)$ and an equivalent functional for the new branching process to obtain the desired result.